BioNCphilic/bioncphilic.github.io/index.md

 # Modeling Urban Asthma Rates
 <img src="img/asthma_veg_maps.png" alt="A comparison of asthma rates with the geographic distribution of healthy vegetation as determined by NDVI.">

-A comparison of asthma rates with the geographic distribution of healthy vegetation as determined by NDVI.
+### A comparison of asthma rates with the geographic distribution of healthy vegetation as determined by NDVI.

 <img src="img/portland_model.png">

-The result of this model shows that access to greenspace can explain some of the geographic distribution of asthma, but other factors are involved.
-The code for the model can be found [here]/post/portland_model.html).
+### The result of this model shows that access to greenspace can explain some of the geographic distribution of asthma, but other factors are involved.

+### Here is [my python code](/post/final_portland_model.html) for the model.